folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   Encumbrance transactions are created.
 Note: Encumbrances are only created if a fund distribution was added to an order line.
 *   Inventory records are created.
-Note: Inventory records are not created if the Create inventory field on the order line is set to None.
-For more information about the Create inventory field, see the [E-resources details](#e-resources-details) and [Physical details](#physical-resource-details) sections below.
+If **Create inventory** on the purchase order line is set to “Instance/holdings/item”, an item is created with an item status of “On order.”
+For more information about item status see [Platform essentials > Item Status](< ref “/platform_essentials_items_status.md” >).Inventory records are not created if **Create inventory** on the order line is set to None.
+For more information about **Create inventory**, see the [E-resources details](#e-resources-details) and [Physical details](#physical-resource-details) sections below.
 *   Date ordered is set to today’s date.
 *   Approval date is set to today’s date if the order hasn’t already been approved by a user.
 *   Order lines cannot be added after the order is opened unless you [unopen](#unopening-an-order) the order.